 Students need to consider carefully all elements of their academic, co-curricular and extra-curricular activities with parents when making their course selections.
-Students and parents must consider the selection of Honors courses carefully, since movement from Honors to Traditional levels can only be made if a student's ability and potential do not match the demands of the Honors curriculum.
+Movement from Honors to Traditional levels can only be made if a student's ability and potential do not match the demands of the Honors curriculum.

 Support is offered through collaboration with the Learning Resource Center.
-Strengthening of reading and writing skills is offered through such classes as Reading Workshop (.5 credit), Expository Writing (.5 credit), Freshman English, and Freshman Assist.
+Strengthening of reading and writing skills is offered through such classes as Core Literacy Skills (.5 credit), Expository Writing (.5 credit), and Freshman Assist.
 Students considering playing Division I or II college-level sports should carefully plan courses with their counselors to ensure eligibility.